IMPLEMENTATION.md — Multi-Agent Scheduler Architecture

 • Write runtime/scheduler-config.json with default intervals

-• Write the three deterministic scripts to runtime/scripts/ per the specifications in §3:
+• Write the six deterministic scripts to runtime/scripts/ per the specifications in §3:

-• delivery — sign and POST outbox envelopes, handle retries
+• delivery — sign and POST outbox envelopes, fan-out content to subscribers, handle retries

 • network — discover peers, heuristic trust promotion, manage subscriptions